Greek worries drag euro zone shares to worst weekly fall this year

-The FTSEurofirst 300 slipped 0.6 percent while Germany's DAX equity index retreated 0.4 percent.
+The FTSEurofirst 300 .FTEU3 slipped 0.6 percent while Germany's DAX .GDAXI equity index retreated 0.4 percent.
 The DAX is now 11 percent below a record high reached in April.

 European stock markets have lost ground due to concerns over Greece's debt crisis, although the impact of Greece has been cushioned to an extent by economic stimulus measures from the European Central Bank, including aid for Greek lenders.